Setting goals for your book club

 - 2 to 3 prepared comments about your book — these can be based on answers to the general discussion questions.

 One person acts as group leader each time the club meets.
+Some clubs have a rotating group leader, giving everyone a turn.
 The group leader:

 - starts the discussion by introducing and discussing their book

 - encourages each member to participate